Did you know that you may be able to claim tax credits on money that you have already paid out in rent in 2022? It happened to me.

 In order to apply and claim tax credits in 2022, you need to reside in your apartment or primary residence from January 1 through December 31, 2022.
 This qualifies you to file for the tax credit with the state in 2023 during tax season.

 3. You are the responsible party on your rental lease and are required to pay your own rent each month.

 Your signed lease is your proof of this qualification.
 Make sure to save this documentation because it will show the exact move-in and move-out (if applicable) dates, and it should list you as the responsible party.
 In some cases, your lease will show exactly how much of your monthly rental payment is represented by the property tax.
 This can give you a good idea of the amount you may be refunded once you file for the tax credit.

 This is where some seniors are excluded from this tax credit, unfortunately.
-If you have Section 8 or other forms of subsidized housing, then you aren’t the sole party responsible for paying your rent and won’t qualify for this refund.
+If you have tenant-based Section 8 or other forms of subsidized housing, then you aren’t the sole party responsible for paying your rent and won’t qualify for this refund.

-5. You will be 65 or older on or before December 31, 2018.
+5. You will be 65 years of age or older on or before December 31, 2022.